learnbin.net nav logo

 Body waves travel both surface and inside of the earth.
 There are two types of body waves.
 Those types are primary waves (P waves) and secondary waves or shear waves (S waves).

 P waves (primary waves) are longitudinal waves and S waves (secondary waves) are transverse waves.
-P waves move ground up and down when S waves move ground horizontally.
+P waves move the ground up and down while S waves move the ground horizontally.
 S waves cause much damage to the earth.
 The velocity of the P waves is higher than the S waves.

 Velocities of P and S waves can be given,